sg1097/deltarune-ga/README.md

 Download the lang folder from this page
 Install Deltatranslate from https://github.com/Lazy-Desman/DeltranslatePatch/releases
 This extracts all the game data that needs to be translated from the data.win files
-Copy the contents of my lang folder to the one in your game folder
+Copy the contents of my lang folder to the one in your game folder and replace all